Wouldn’t it be great if after adding content to your WordPress site, the following took place … just from your post address:

-- New visitors could tell what your post was about,
+- Users could easily gain an understanding of what your page was about,

-- Search engines would easily discover your post and correctly index your content to improve your search results,
+- Search engines could easily discover your posts and correctly classify their content to improve your search rankings,

-- Each post you create on your site would have its own unique identifier, making things easier to manage.
+- Each piece of content published on your website or blog would have a unique ID, making things easier to manage.

 - 2 Permalinks – Tips

-A permalink is the permanent URL to your individual WordPress posts, categories and other taxonomies (a way to group things together) like archives.
+Permalinks are the permanent URLs to an individual post, category, or other taxonomy (a way to group things together) like archives.

-A permalink is the web address that people and search engines will use to link to posts or sections of your site or the links you send in an email pointing to a specific item of content on your website.
+A permalink is the URL that visitors and search engines use to link to your articles or sections of your site or the links you send in emails pointing to a particular item of content on your blog.
 Some people also call permalinks “pretty” URLs.

-Permalinks make the URLs to each post on your website permanent, hence a permalink.
+Permalinks make the web address pointing to each post on your site permanent, hence a perma-link.

-Hopefully, you probably know that, WordPress is one of the best CMS applications available when it comes to publishing search optimized content.
+Hopefully, you probably know by now that, WordPress is one of the best Content Management Systems available when it comes to publishing search engines optimized content.

-WordPress is not only well optimized right out of the box, but there are SEO plugins you can install that can further help to enhance its SEO aspect.
+WordPress is not only well optimized straight out of the box, but the SEO aspect can be easily fine tuned using excellent SEO plugins.

-Permalinks can be used to make the links on your site into memorable and more “search engine friendly” URLs.
-Permalinks can also improve the usability, aesthetics, and forward-compatibility of your links.
+Permalinks can be used to turn links on your site into “search engine friendly” URLs.
+Permalinks are also used to improve the aesthetics, usability, and forward-compatibility of your links.

-Now … let’s turn our attention to why it’s best to set up permalinks when publishing content in WordPress.
+Now … let’s take a look at the reason why it’s best to use permalinks if publishing content in WordPress.

-Typically, a default WordPress installation uses a non-search engine friendly URL structure for your posts that looks like this …
+By default, a WordPress installation uses a URL-naming structure for your posts that isn’t search engine friendly and looks like this …

 Although these sites are still getting their content indexed on search engines, the owners of these sites are missing out on extra SEO benefits.

-To get the best SEO benefit out of using WordPress and improve your site’s rankings, you should set up your permalinks structure to make it more SEO-friendly by displaying relevant keywords in your URL, instead of meaningless characters.
+To get optimal SEO benefit from using WordPress and improve your site’s traffic results, you will want to make sure to configure your permalinks structure to make it more search engine-friendly by displaying relevant keywords in your URL, instead of meaningless numbers and symbols.

-WordPress allows you to create a custom URL structure for your published and archived posts, so your content can easily go from this …
+WordPress allows you to create a custom URL structure for your published posts, so your pages can go from something that is non-SEO friendly like this …

-By default, WordPress post URLs are not very search engine-friendly.
-In this step-by-step tutorial, you will learn how to configure your WordPress permalinks to automatically get better indexing results in Google.
+Out of the box, WordPress post URLs are not very search engine-friendly.
+In this step-by-step tutorial, you will learn how to configure your WP permalinks to help your content rank better in search engines like Google.

-Log into your WP administration section and click on Settings > Permalinks …
+In your WordPress dashboard click on, Settings > Permalinks …

 This brings up the Permalink Settings screen …

 As mentioned earlier, by default WordPress web URLs use characters like question marks and numbers to create unique Post Ids and URLs.
-We want to create a search engine friendly URL instead for our posts.
-To do this, we will need to specify a different Permalink structure than the default one.
+We want to create “pretty” permalinks instead for our posts.
+To do this, we need to specify a different Permalink structure than the default one.

 If you use the custom permalink structure shown in the example above, your URL would look something like this: